Mechanisms for belief elicitation without ground truth: Mechanisms

-Instead of splitting the subjects into two groups that would predict each other, the authors implemented a separate superforecaster team as the reference to be scored against.
+Instead of splitting the respondents into two groups that would predict each other, the authors implemented a separate superforecaster team as the reference to be predicted.
 This experimental design has the merit of retaining full sample size.
-However, it is distinctively different from the core idea of dividing the sample up into at least two equal groups.
-What the study actually measures is whether participants recruited via Prolific act differently when subjected to a scoring as described by Figure \ref{fig:reciprocal_scoring_implement} compared to proper scoring or introspection.
-Subjects might have assumed that superforecasters predictions proxy truth closely, and much better than their own belief.
+However, it is different from the core idea of dividing the sample up into at least two equal groups.
+What the study actually measures is whether respondents recruited via Prolific behave differently when evaluated using a scoring as described by Figure \ref{fig:reciprocal_scoring_implement} compared to proper scoring or introspection.
+Respondents might have assumed that superforecasters' predictions proxy truth closely, and much better than their own belief.
 If so, they had a stronger incentive to be truthful in this setup than if they had to predict another group with similar predictive skill.
 In this sense, the experimental setup is much closer to Proper Proxy Scoring Rules than to Reciprocal Scoring itself.

-The result of the study is that both proper scoring and Reciprocal Scoring are significantly more accurate than introspection.
-Reciprocal Scoring is a little less accurate than proper scoring, but this difference is insignificant.
-Subjects that were scored with Reciprocal Scoring took as much time to answer questions and consulted as many sources as the subjects that were properly scored.
-Overall, the results look very promising.
-Most interesting would be whether Reciprocal Scoring also works well outside of the study's setup.
-Skilled forecasters may respond differently to this situation and may be more adapt at colluding.
-Furthermore, it is not clear whether experts will be discouraged to share private information in this setup, as it may be unlikely that this information is reflected in the reference groups estimate.
+Reciprocal Scoring leads to slightly less accurate reports than proper scoring, but this difference is insignificant.
+Respondents that were scored with Reciprocal Scoring took as much time to answer questions and consulted as many sources as the respondents that were scored with proper scoring.
+It would be most interesting to see whether Reciprocal Scoring is equally effective outside of the study's specific setup.
+Skilled forecasters may respond differently to this situation and may be more adept at colluding.
+Furthermore, it is not clear whether experts will be discouraged from sharing private information in this setup, as it may be unlikely that this information is reflected in the reference group's median report.

-In a second study, two teams of experienced forecasters are asked to predict the other teams forecast regarding the effect of COVID-19 policy-measures on COVID-19 deaths.
-The teams estimates are relatively similar and show large differences in effect size across policy interventions.
+In the second study by \textcite{karger_reciprocal_2021}, two teams of experienced forecasters are asked to predict the other teams' forecasts regarding the effect of COVID-19 policy measures on COVID-19 deaths.
+The teams' median reports are relatively similar and show large differences in effect size across policy interventions.
 Since the outcome is not observable, this study simply demonstrates how Reciprocal Scoring would be implemented in practice.